alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 ### Automatic Checkpointing

 Checkpointing a model throughout an experiment is important to maintain training progress and for preserving the best model at the end of an experiment.
-Let’s take a look at how the original training script handles model checkpointing:
+Let’s take a look at how the original training script handles model checkpointing.

 The original training script saves the last model at the very end of the training process, in a location specified by the user, but does not checkpoint throughout the training job: